dabit3/aws-appsync-react-workshop/README.md

 Now when we create new talks the `userId` field will be populated with the `userId` of the logged-in user.

-When we query for the talks, we will only receive the talk data for the items that we created.
+When we query for the talks, we will only receive the talk data for the items that we created ourselves.

 #### Creating custom resolvers